 Today, there are different problems, in a few, though actually not that many places, relatively.
 Most places are not always overrun with tourists, a few are busy all year and many are seasonally overrun, or others just at certain times of the day.
 Whilst New York, London or Sydney welcome millions of visitors, their size and transportation systems means they can mostly absorb large numbers without overwhelming the resources and local populations.

-Many people are broadening their horizons, but reducing destinations to an ever-shrinking collection of ‘hidden gems’.
+Many people are broadening their horizons, but reducing destinations to an ever-shrinking collection of (formerly) ‘hidden gems’.
 Instagram fueled bucket lists are too often all the same causing ‘over-tourism’ at some destinations.

-The problems arise in places such as Venice, Dubrovnik and Caribbean ports when cruise ships arrive disgorge thousands of people all at once.
+The problems arise in places such as Venice, Dubrovnik and Caribbean ports when cruise ships arrive and disgorge thousands of people all at once.
 Today Amsterdam, Machau Picchu and The Louvre seek to deal with the problem of too many visitors, many just wanting that same photo with the same background that we saw on social media!
 (We’ve probably all done it).
 The entrepreneurial spirit, then perhaps, greed or desperation of locals, starts to kill the very thing people come to see.
 Next local citizens react, as they have done in Venice where the very physical survival of their city is threatened by cruise ships and their passengers.

 What to do?